siyuan-note/plugin-sample-vite-svelte/README.md

 1. Using vite for packaging
 2. Use symbolic linking instead of putting the project into the plugins directory program development
-3. Built-in support for the svelte framework
-4. Provides a github action template to automatically generate package.zip and upload to new release
+3. Provides a github action template to automatically generate package.zip and upload to new release

 ## Get started